 - The introduction of a range of training modules for students and staff, including Consent Matters and Respectful Relationships, which aim to prevent sexual harassment and assault.
 More than 12,000 students have now completed the Consent Matters module.

-- The continuation of Speak Up, a University-wide initiative that offers advice and support to students and staff in relation to intimidation, harassment, discrimination, all forms of violence (including sexual and physical assault), and other forms of unacceptable behaviour.
+- The continuation of Safer Community, a University-wide initiative that offers advice and support to students and staff in relation to intimidation, harassment, discrimination, all forms of violence (including sexual and physical assault), and other forms of unacceptable behaviour.
 Reports can be made anonymously online or by calling 03 9479 8988.

 - A comprehensive appraisal of existing policies and practices governing alcohol and drugs; sexual assault prevention and response protocols; and student behaviour, complaints and general misconduct.